Last updated on September 13th, 2021 at 10:30 am

 Which Bath Is Better?

-There are definitely advantages and disadvantages to both types of baths and at the end of the day, it’s going to come down to individual preferences.
-But if you want the smallest RV possible that still has a shower and toilet you’re probably going to be looking for a wet bath.
+So, which type of bathroom is the best for your RV?
+There are definitely advantages and disadvantages to both types of baths, and at the end of the day, it’s going to come down to individual preferences.
+But if you want the smallest RV possible with a shower and toilet, you’re probably going to be looking for a wet bath.
 It’s hard to beat the space efficiency of having your shower and toilet in the same area.

 Smallest Travel Trailers With A Shower And Toilet

-If you’re committed to going as small as possible then you’re probably looking for a travel trailer which is why we’re going to start our list here.
-The big benefit of a travel trailer is that you can always unhitch and hit the road without having to haul your entire house.
-If you like to go off-road or just explore more urban areas with tight parking a travel trailer might be the perfect fit.
+If you’re committed to going as small as possible then you’re probably looking for a travel trailer, which is why we’re going to start our list here.
+The big benefit of a travel trailer is you can always unhitch and hit the road without having to haul your entire house.
+If you like to go off-road or explore more urban areas with tight parking, a travel trailer might be the perfect fit.

 And with a proper bathroom, you can still boondock in comfort for longer trips.
 While you might think that most travel trailers are going to have a wet bath, you can still go small and have a home-style dry bath with a separate shower.